StudyBeacon/rojgaar-kendra/README.md

----
-marp: true
----

-# MERN Stack Job Portal - README
+# Rojgaar Kendra - Job Portal

 ## Overview

-This repository contains a **MERN Stack Job Portal** project that provides a platform for job seekers and employers to connect.
+This repository contains a **Rojgaar Kendra - Job Portal** project that provides a platform for job seekers and employers to connect.
 The project is divided into two main sections: **frontend** and **backend**, both built using modern web development technologies.

 ### Features